microsoft/nanotune/docs/classification/index.rst

 - qflow labels are different
 - make difference between good regime but poor measurement due to noise in readout?
 - determine which data noise reduction can be used to improve accuracy.
+- need to segment data as different areas of the same diagram can show different regimes.